 VIG calculates its annual emissions from office operations

-The following table shows information on electricity consumption and heating use in offices and kilometres of air travel of the fully consolidated insurance companies of VIG.
+The following table shows information on energy consumption in offices and kilometres of air travel of the consolidated companies of VIG.
+Total energy consumption includes electricity consumption, heating and cooling energy and the fuel consumption of the vehicle fleet.
 In addition the table also shows the emissions from VIG‘s office operations in tonnes of CO2-equivalents.
-These emissions are shown both as a total figure and broken down by emissions in Scope 1 (heating energy and fuel consumption), Scope 2 (electricity, district cooling and district heating consumption) and Scope 3 (business flights only).
+These emissions are shown both as a total figure and broken down by emissions in Scope 1 (heating energy and fuel consumption), Scope 2 market-based and location-based (electricity, district cooling and district heating consumption) and Scope 3 (business flights only).

 Environmental figures